yafatek/turqV2/README.md

 ## About

 [Turq.io](https://turq.io) funds, enables, and pipelines signature ready Legislation created by everday people.
-To learn more about the philosophy behind Turq, see [turq.io/about](https://turq.io/about).
+To learn more about the philosophy behind the platform, see [turq.io/about](https://turq.io/about).

 ## Contributing